winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 }
 ```

-Defining a custom visualizers will override any default visualizers for the same type _and_ operation.
+Defining a custom visualizer will supersede other visualizers for the same type _and_ operation.
 Defining a visualizer for type `image.replaceImage` won't affect the presence of a visualizer `image.addImage` defined elsewhere.

 ## There will be UI affordances to revert individual changes

 Each change summary provides enough information to generate a "revert patch".
 A button in the UI will enable a Studio user to apply that patch.

-If a developer has implemented a custom summarizer, we may be unable to assemble the correct revert patch.
+If a developer has implemented a custom summarizer, we may not be unable to assemble the correct revert patch.
 It is a developers responsibility to:
-  - Either: Ensure that the change summary is understandable by our logic (i.e. follows the above contract)
+  - Either: Ensure that the change summary is understandable by the internal logic (i.e. follows the above contract)
   - Or: The change summary includes it's own `revert` key wherein there's enough information to assemble a revert patch.
 E.g.:

 ```